This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Make a well in the second section of dough and add a drop of yellow food coloring and a drop of red food coloring.
 Knead dough until coloring is evenly distributed.
 Set aside.

 - Note that the third section is not colored with food coloring.

-- Spray a 9 x 5 inch bread loaf pan with cooking spray.
+- Line a 9 x 5 inch bread loaf pan with plastic wrap and lightly spritz with non-stick cooking spray.

 - Press dough into the loaf pan in layers in the following order: plain, orange, yellow.